open-and-sustainable/prismaid/docs/conformance.md

 2. The graph is validated against the selected protocol's SHACL shapes.
 3. The result is a report: whether the record **conforms**, plus a list of **unmet constraints**, each carrying the protocol's own message — for PRISMA 2020, mapped to the numbered checklist items (for example *"PRISMA 2020 (25): funding sources must be declared."*).

-prismAId records the stages it actually performs — search, screening, and extraction.
-The other stages a protocol requires — registration, risk-of-bias assessment, synthesis, reporting — are documented by the reviewer (guided by an agent) in the same RevAIse record.
+prismAId performs screening and data extraction, and helps you acquire and convert the papers in between.
+The other stages a protocol requires — searching and identifying records, registration, risk-of-bias assessment, synthesis, and reporting — are documented by the reviewer (guided by an agent) in the same RevAIse record.
 Because conformance is evaluated over the whole record, the report tells you what is still missing across the **entire** protocol, not just the automated part.

+## Guidance

+Conformance answers whether a finished record meets a protocol.
+To see what a conforming review needs **before** you start — the protocol's full requirement checklist, grouped by record class — use [Protocol Guidance](guidance).
+It is the proactive companion to the reactive check on this page.

 ## Protocols

-Protocols are selected by name. **PRISMA 2020** is included.
-The design is pluggable: as the RevAIse model publishes shapes for additional protocols, they become available by name, with no change to prismAId's code.
+Protocols are selected by name. **PRISMA 2020** is available today.
+Both the list of protocols and their shapes are pulled at check time from the latest versions RevAIse publishes on GitHub Pages — nothing is bundled with prismAId — so as RevAIse publishes shapes for additional protocols they become available by name automatically, with no change to prismAId's code and no new release.
+Because the shapes are fetched on demand, conformance checking requires a network connection.

 ## Usage